 The scope weighs less than 5 lbs.
 (2.3 kilograms), so it can easily be taken along on trips to remote stargazing locations.
-(It does not include a tripod, so an outdoor table is needed.)
-It also comes with an awesome red-dot "Star Pointer" that makes it easier to find and focus on targets (battery included; easy to calibrate).
+(It does not include a tripod, so a stable outdoor table is needed.)
+This telescope also comes with a red-dot "StarPointer" that makes it easier to find and focus on targets (battery included, easy to calibrate).

-List Price: $69.95
+List Price: $49.95

 Age 10 and Up: